MurtoHilali/murtohilali.github.io/_posts/2024-05-04-xgboost-ppi.md

 ---
 layout: post
 title: "Predicting the Effect of Mutations on PPIs Using AlphaFold"
+description: How I used AlphaFold-Multimer, XGBoost, and 47,000 SLURM jobs to predict PPI outcomes with 91% AUC
 tags: project bioinformatics ml
 image: /img/seo/xgboost-ppi-cover.jpg
 thumb: /img/thumb/xgboost-ppi-cover.webp